mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Data_Access_Group/WeeklyReport_Frontend_Data_Access_Group_3-18-2024.md

 ### Key Points
 - Generated device startup config file
 - Stored config file into in a structure (this is where the aforementioned device map will be held)
+- Generated a map of device statuses with their respective device IDs

 ### Next Week Goals
 - Properly link FrontEnd package to the main function